devrafalko/file-assistant/README.md

     Returns [String] message, if the action was failed and the file or folder could not be created, copied, moved, etc, eg. `"Could not move the file from the './dist/styles.css' path into the path './prod/styles.css'."`.
     Otherwise returns `null`.
   * **`item`**
-  Returns [String] `'file'` value when the file was created or `'dir'` value when the folder was created.
+  Returns [String] `'file'` value when the file was created, `'dir'` value when the folder was created or `unrecognized` when the item was inaccessible.
   * **`action`**
   For `item:file` returns the [String] action undertaken for the file: `'create'`, `'move'`, `'copy'`, `'write'`, `'writeFrom'`, For `item:dir` returns the [String] action undertaken for the folder: `'create'`, `'move'`, `'copy'`, `'merge'`